AndrewWestberg/jormanager/README.md

 ```

 ###### Release Notes
+0.2.4-SNAPSHOT

+ * Fix viewport of status website so it looks ok on mobile

+ * Add Last Updated field on status website

 0.2.3-SNAPSHOT

  * Updates to websockets for CORS

  * Add processId in blocks.json

  * Adjust some defaults for 0.8.12+

 0.2.2-SNAPSHOT